ComplianceAsCode/content/docs/manual/developer/01_introduction.md

 - Keeping track of the decomposition: Metadata in product.yml files, CODEOWNERS file
 - Area of effect: All PSPs that don’t have specific stakeholders, associated content and test scenarios.
-- Guidelines: Care needs to be taken when content requires a slightly different approach for different products - don’t copy paste, and also don’t change existing behavior for everybody (link to coding guidelines needed).
+- Guidelines: Care needs to be taken when content requires a slightly different approach for different products - don’t copy and paste, and also don’t change existing behavior for everybody.
+  See the [style guide](04_style_guide.md) for more details.

+##### Removal of Products
+Products that do not have any contributions for two years may be subject to removal.
+The following process shall be used:
+1. A pull request is created removing the product.
+This is pull request should mention the last few people who contributed to the product.
+   This includes the removal of
+   1. The product folder in `products/`
+   1. Removal of any Jinja templates that use the product
+   1. Removal of the product from all `prodtyes`
+1. A comment period of 21 days shall start once the pull request is ready for review.
+The pull reqeust description must explicitly state the date and time (in UTC) when the comment period will close.
+1. If there are no outstanding objections once the comment period closes the product should be removed.

+Once a product is no longer receiving security updates (end-of-life) may be removed using the normal pull request process.

 #### Product Specific Profiles (PSPs)